Marshall High School (Portland, Oregon): History

 Marshall was built to accommodate 2,400 students, although only 1300 enrolled in its first year.
 It cost $4,731,506 to build, and included 42 classrooms.
 It had a library, which projects from a corner of the building into the courtyard, had 7000 books in its first year, and a cafeteria which seated 800 students.
 Students were drawn from areas previously served by Franklin and Madison High Schools.

 Marshall was designed by the firm Stanton, Boles, Maguire & Church, which also designed the campus of Lewis and Clark College.
 Marshall had several innovative design features.
 It was designed to have conference rooms connected to classrooms, with windows between them, to allow teachers to either meet with individual students while keeping an eye on the class as a whole or let students study in the conference room while teaching a class in the main classroom.
 It put lockers in all teachers classrooms, for storing personal belongings.
 Despite these design features, it is not eligible for the National Register of Historic Places, since, unlike Jackson Middle School and Ida B. Wells-Barnett High School, it does not demonstrate as high a level of innovation in its design.

 In the mid 1960s, Marshall experimented with an innovative program, developed by a team of professors at the Stanford School of Education, which gave students the opportunity to complete homework during an extended school day.
 This program structured the school more like a college, to better prepare students for college.
 Students spent just two thirds of their day in class, leaving the other third open for studying, researching, or sitting in on other classes.
 Classes also varied in length, resulting in a complicated schedule based upon 20-minute modules, which was created by an IBM 7090.
 While the reaction was generally positive, there were some problems with the experiment.
 Not all teachers adjusted well to the student-discussion focused classes, and some students goofed off instead of studying during the free third of their school day.
 The school encouraged collaboration between teachers, which many saw as positive.

 Student profile

 In its last year of operation, the student population was 45% white, 23% Latino, 16% Asian/Pacific Islander, and 10% African American.
 The Marshall boundaries contained more potential students (1640) than any other in the Portland area, though the Marshall enrollment was only 751 students.
 In 2009, 9% of the students transferred into the school.

 Academics

-Since 2004, Marshall comprised four small schools: the BizTech High School of Business and Technology, the Portland Academy of International Studies, the Linus Pauling "Academy of Integrated Sciences", and the Renaissance Arts Academy.
+From 2004, until its closing in 2011, Marshall consisted of four small schools: the BizTech High School of Business and Technology, the Portland Academy of International Studies, the Linus Pauling "Academy of Integrated Sciences", and the Renaissance Arts Academy.